astravant/digital-garden-jekyll/_notes/daily-notes.md

 ## Thoughts

 - Few will act for the many, but many will act for the one.
-(Find one person or your family that you’re doing it for)
+(Find one person or your family that you’re doing it for.)

 # March 25, 2018